 A medical detox can ease the symptoms of hydrocodone withdrawal and minimize the likelihood of a relapse.

 After detox, it is important for a recovering hydrocodone addict to find support through local groups, therapists, family and friends.
 Inpatient rehab programs can help the former user focus on recovery, establishing new ways to handle pain and stress without using hydrocodone.

-If you or someone you care about is struggling, get in touch with us now to start treatment.
+If you or someone you care about is struggling, get in touch with a treatment specialist to start treatment.

 See how Jerry